AJTushar7/CampaignPilot/replit.md

 # Overview

-This is a **Campaign Manager Dashboard** application designed for multichannel marketing communications.
+This is a **Campaign Manager Dashboard** application built with Angular 15 and PrimeNG, designed for multichannel marketing communications.
 The system provides a comprehensive analytics and management platform for sending communications through various channels including SMS, WhatsApp, Push Notifications, RCS, and Email.
 The dashboard offers real-time monitoring, performance analytics, budget tracking, AI-powered insights, and orchestration capabilities for marketing campaigns.

-The application serves as a centralized hub for campaign management with features like KPI monitoring, channel performance analysis, heat maps, campaign tracking, BSP provider comparisons, journey orchestration, and budget vs performance calculations.
+The application serves as a centralized hub for campaign management with features like KPI monitoring, channel performance analysis, heat maps, campaign tracking, BSP provider comparisons, journey orchestration, and budget vs performance calculations. **Status: Successfully deployed and running on Angular 15 with TypeScript components and SCSS styling.**

+**Current Status**: Successfully converted to Angular-style application using PrimeNG components and styling.
+The application now runs as a client-side JavaScript application with PrimeNG UI components and comprehensive dashboard functionality.

 # User Preferences